waku-org/waku-rlnv2-contract/test/README.md

 ## Usage

-Add environment variable `MAX_SUPPLY` to set the maximum supply of the token, otherwise it defaults to 10 million tokens.
+Add environment variable `TOKEN_CAP` to set the maximum supply of the token, otherwise it defaults to 1 million tokens.

 ### Deploy new TestStableToken with proxy contract